dashevo/js-dapi-client/docs/usage/utils/subscribeToTransactionsWithProofs.md

 **Usage**: `async client.subscribeToTransactionsWithProofs(bloomFilter, options = { count: 0 })`
-**Description**: From a provided bloomfilter, will returns a ClientReadableStream streaming the transaction matching the filter.
+**Description**: For any provided bloomfilter, it will return a ClientReadableStream streaming the transaction matching the filter.

 Parameters: